Two Tales Fom The Past

 it up and each of us took a piece.

-On the day we sold the house we all
+On the day we sold the house we

-made one last trip to the basement.
+made a last trip to the basement.

-I looked at the empty corner and
+I gazed at the empty corner and

-said “Goodbye, Lorna.
+said “Bye-bye, Lorna.
 I hope you

-are happy now, wherever you are.”
+are at rest now, wherever you are.”

-wounds, but Lorna always bore scars.
+wounds but Lorna always bore scars.

 Seasonals icon 150________